alberthier/git-webui/README.md

 When selecting a revision the diff of this specific commit is displayed in the right panel.

-On top of the right panel, you can choose 'Tree' to display the versionned content at the specific revision selected in the left panel.
+On top of the right panel, you can choose 'Tree' to display the versioned content at the specific revision selected in the left panel.
 You can browse through directories and display file contents.

 ![Image of log commit](https://bitbucket.org/alberthier/git-webui/raw/master/src/share/git-webui/webui/img/doc/log-commit.png)